 Michael McLaughlin is the creator of Hike4Kids, Unite4Kids, and Edspira.
 He is the first person to thru-hike the Appalachian Trail and Ozark Trail back-to-back, a feat which raised $15,000 for charity.
-Michael holds four master’s degrees and a CPA license, and he is currently finishing his PhD at Washington University in St. Louis where he teaches accounting.
+Michael holds four master’s degrees, a CPA license, and a PhD from Washington University in St. Louis, where Michael teaches accounting.
 But the most amazing part of Michael’s story is where it began.

 At the age of seventeen, Michael found himself homeless– living at times in a storage shed, a car, a tent, and a camper.
 He hadn’t met his father until he was sixteen years old and living in foster care, following childhood abuse that resulted in Michael’s face being permanently scarred.
 Although he lacked basic amenities such as heat and running water, Michael pursued his education and graduated Summa Cum Laude with a 4.0 gpa.
 Michael continued to earn accolades in graduate school, winning a $25,000 fellowship from the Deloitte Foundation and becoming the first individual to receive the TeamMBA Service Award.